AsifulNobel/AsifulNobel/README.md

 ## Greetings, My Fellow Earthling!😎

 I am Nobel, a developer from Bangladesh.
-I am currently employed as a Senior Software Engineer at Enosis Solutions.
-I am working on a CRM there to make media salespeople's work easier.
+I am currently employed as a Software Engineer at CoverGo.
+I am working on their insurance platform to streamline digital ecosystem for the insurance industry and help the insurance companies launch products faster to more people.

 + 🖥️ Tech that I work with on my job - C#, F#, ASP.NET, ASP.NET CORE, Suave, JavaScript, AngularJS, NUnit, Mocha, HTML, CSS, SQL Server, Azure Table Storage, Azure Functions and Azure App Service
 + 💾 Tech that I have worked on in the past - Python, Django, TypeScript, Angular, SciPy, NumPy, TensorFlow, Ruby and Rails